J. M. Coetzee

 John Maxwell Coetzee (Note: While Coetzee is pronounced /af/ in modern Afrikaans, Coetzee himself pronounces it /af/.
-Consequently, the BBC Pronunciation Unit recommends the English approximation /kʊtˈsiː/ kuut-SEE based on his pronunciation.)
-AC FRSL OMG (born 9 February 1940) is a South African and Australian novelist, essayist, linguist, and translator.
+Consequently, the BBC Pronunciation Unit recommends the English approximation /kʊtˈsiː/ kuut-SEE based on his pronunciation.) (born 9 February 1940) is a South African and Australian novelist, essayist, and translator.
 The recipient of the 2003 Nobel Prize in Literature, Coetzee is one of the most critically acclaimed and decorated authors in the English language.
-He has won the Booker Prize (twice), the CNA Literary Award (thrice), the Jerusalem Prize, the Prix Femina étranger, and The Irish Times International Fiction Prize, and holds a number of other awards and honorary doctorates.
+He has won the Booker Prize (twice), the Central News Agency Literary Award (thrice), the Jerusalem Prize, the Prix Femina étranger, and The Irish Times International Fiction Prize, and holds a number of other awards and honorary doctorates.

 Coetzee moved to Australia in 2002 and became an Australian citizen in 2006.
 He lives in Adelaide, South Australia.
 He is patron of the J. M. Coetzee Centre for Creative Practice at the University of Adelaide.
 His most recently published book is The Pole and Other Stories (2023).